-If you are the victim of a crime or want to report a crime you are aware of, but do not want to pursue action within Georgia

-Gwinnett College or the criminal justice system, we ask that you consider filing a voluntary, confidential report.
+If you are the victim of a crime or want to report a crime you are aware of, but do not want to pursue action within Georgia Gwinnett College or the criminal justice system, you may consider filing a voluntary, confidential report as an option.
 Depending upon the circumstances of the crime you are reporting, you may be able to file a report while maintaining your confidentiality.
-The purpose of a confidential report is to comply with your wish to keep your personally identifying information confidential, while taking steps to ensure your safety and the safety of others.
+A confidential report is to comply with your wish to keep your personally identifying information confidential, while taking steps to ensure your safety and the safety of others.
 The confidential reports allow Georgia Gwinnett College to compile accurate records on the number and types of incidents occurring on campus.
 Reports filed in this manner are counted and disclosed in the Annual Security and Annual Fire Safety Report.
 In limited circumstances, the department may not be able to assure confidentiality and will inform you in those cases.